hasura/graphql-engine/docs/graphql/manual/schema/custom-logic/index.rst

 .. image:: ../../../img/graphql/manual/schema/using-custom-resolvers-and-stitching.png

-Implementingg these use cases will allow the frontend app to make the following types of queries:
+Implementing these use cases will enable a frontend app to make the following types of queries:

 .. code-block:: graphql
   :emphasize-lines: 17,18